dilantha000/AssurityProject/README.md

 ## How to run

-Run <> as a testNG ...
+1.)
+Run <> as a testNG (Go to src/test/java then right right click on ValidateAcceptanceCriteria.java and   	Run As Test NG test
+2.)
 Generate testNG xml
-Run through maven commands in console. (mvn clean test) and out put will be recorderd to test-output folder.